Anna0088/javaexpensetracker/README.md

 # Expense Tracker

 A simple console-based Java application to manage and track your personal expenses.
-Built using core Java concepts like OOP, file handling, and collections — ideal for beginners and resume projects.
+Built using core Java concepts like OOP, file handling, and collections.

 ---